2014 Hong Kong protests: Occupy Central

 Later that morning, protests escalated as police blocked roads and bridges entering Tim Mei Avenue.
 Protest leaders urged citizens to come to Admiralty to encircle the police.
-Tensions rose at the junction of Tim Mei Avenue and Harcourt Road after the police used pepper spray.
+Tensions rose at the junction of Tim Mei Avenue and Harcourt Road after the police used pepper spray on protesters.

 At around 4 pm on 28 September 2014, the footpaths of Harcourt Road could no longer contain the large numbers of demonstrators who were streaming to the location in support of those facing police pressure on Tim Mei Avenue.
-They spilled onto the busy artery in an irresistible surge.
-Traffic came to an abrupt halt.
+They spilled onto the busy artery in an irresistible surge, and traffic came to an abrupt halt.
 Occupy Central had begun.